b1n4ryj4n/koreader-sync/README.md

 * RECEIVE_RANDOM_DEVICE_ID ("True"|"False")

 Set it true to retrieve always a random device id to force a progress sync.
-This is usefull if you only sync your progress from only one device and usually delete the *.sdr files with some cleaning tools.
+This is usefull if you only sync your progress from one device and usually delete the *.sdr files with some cleaning tools.